schitresh/system-design/website_designs/tools/1_url_shortening.md

 ## Database
 - Constraints
-  - We need to store billions of records (15 tb)
+  - We need to store billions of records (15 TB)
   - Each object is small (500 bytes)
   - Read-heavy (20K requests/s)
   - No relationship between records